Divorce / Separation

 The Honest Math

 On closing, the closing lawyer’s trust account receives the buyer’s funds.
 The lawyer pays the mortgage payout, property tax adjustments, condo fee adjustments, and registration costs from those funds.
-Whatever is left is the net proceeds — and that is the figure the family law file determines how to split.
+Whatever is left is the net proceeds.

-If no separation agreement or court order is in place yet, the lawyer can hold the full net proceeds in trust until both spouses sign written disbursement instructions or a court order is issued.
-This is common — many files close the home first to stop the holding-cost bleed and let the family-law file resolve from a cleaner balance sheet.
+Where those net proceeds go is set by your separation agreement, a court order, or written instructions both spouses sign — and the lawyer disburses accordingly.
+If nothing is finalized yet, the lawyer can simply hold the full net proceeds in trust until it is.
+Many files close the home first to stop the carrying-cost bleed and let the family-law side resolve from a cleaner balance sheet.

 If equity is thin or the home is roughly at break-even, the math sometimes does not produce a meaningful split — the mortgage payout, costs, and any tax arrears consume the proceeds.
 We will tell you that on the call rather than waste your timeline.